 “Activities such as trading or financing on margin and market measures such as commission-free trading must be banned,” he continued.

-Over in Japan, bitcoin has officially been recognized as a method of payment since April 1, 2017–and even saw its valuation rise above the $1 billion mark–while Russia is making steps to accept it is a method of payment.
-For example, the country’s largest e-commerce retailer, Ulmart, plans to accept bitcoin as payment starting September 1, 2017, although there has been no additional news as to whether this is in place yet or not.
+On the other hand, over in Japan bitcoin has officially been recognized as a method of payment since April 1, 2017–and even saw its valuation rise above the $1 billion mark–while Russia is making steps to accept it is a method of payment.
+For example, the country’s largest e-commerce retailer, Ulmart, previously announced plans to accept bitcoin as payment starting September 1, 2017, although there has been no additional news as to whether this is in place yet or not.

 Why invest in bitcoin: soaring price